 What should I do if I know my GPA is below the admission standards?

 The GPA requirement for all credential programs (except those programs that also include an MA in Education) is 2.67 cumulative or 2.75 in your last 60 semester (or 90 quarter) units of coursework.
 If your GPA is below admission standards you may still apply.
 If you are considered a highly qualified applicant in all other respects, you may be offered the opportunity to complete a GPA appeal process.
 The list of steps for that process will be provided if you are considered a candidate for the appeal.
 If you do not meet the GPA requirement for admission to the Office of Graduate Studies (2.5 cumulative or 2.5 in your last 60 semester (or 90 quarter) units of coursework), you will need to complete a separate appeal process, available at the discretion of the Office of Graduate Studies.

 Can I apply to a program to teach a subject that was not my major?

-You can apply to a program to teach a subject that was not your major as long as you have subject matter competence in that subject.
-Subject matter competence can be verified by passing the CSET test in that area.
-Get more nformation about teaching a subject that isn't your major.
+You can apply to a program to teach a subject that was not your major as long as you have Subject Matter Competence in that subject area.
+Subject Matter Competence can be verified by passing the CSET exam in that area.

 Can I obtain more than one credential?

 For educators who hold a Multiple or Single Subject credential or are currently in a credential program, there is an option for adding additional credentials without completing a second credential program.
 Additional information is available on the CTC website.
 Educators with one Education Speicalist Credential (Mild/Moderate or Moderate/Severe) wishing to earn the second may do so via the Add-on Program.
 Holders of Education Specialist credentials wishing to obtain a general education credential, or holders of a general education credential looking to earn an Education Specialist Credential, must complete an entire second credential program.
-Please email Andrew Nichols at firstname.lastname@example.org for more information on earning a second credential.
+Please email Andrew Nichols at email@example.com for more information on earning a second credential.

 Can I meet with an advisor?